usnistgov/cyrsoxs/docs/INSTALL.md

     -DPROFILING=Yes         # Enables profiling of the code -DBUILD_DOCS=Yes        # To build documentation
-    -DCMAKE_CXX_COMPILER=icpc -DCMAKE_C_COMPILER=icc # Compiling with the Intel compiler (does not work with Pybind)
+    -DCMAKE_CXX_COMPILER=icpc -DCMAKE_C_COMPILER=icc # Compiling with the Intel compiler (does not work with Pybind) -DOUTPUT_BASE_NAME=CyRSoXS # Changes the name of the built output binary or Python module (if using Pybind)
 ```

 ## Making CyRSoXS